Whether a birthday, Christmas, or just a nice surprise, I've selected 21 gifts for you to choose from, all available at the click of a button.

-You'd be surprised at the number of vegans who say the only thing they miss is cheese.
-Well, if your friend is one of those people, Pure Abundance tastes amazing and is probably something your friend hasn't seen before.
+You'd be surprised at the number of vegans who say the only thing they miss about being an omnivore is cheese!

 You won't go wrong with the fastest selling vegan cookbook ever!

-100 all-new plant-based recipes, all tried and tested from her supper clubs, pop-ups and deli to show how delicious and abundant plant-based cooking can be.
+100 all-new plant-based recipes, all tried and tested from Ella's supper clubs, pop-ups and deli to show how delicious and abundant plant-based cooking can be.

-There's everything from salads to veggie burgers and falafel, creamy dips and sides, hearty one-pot curries and stews, speedy breakfasts, weekend brunches, muffins, cakes and brownies.
+There's everything in here: from salads to veggie burgers and falafel, creamy dips and sides, hearty one-pot curries and stews, speedy breakfasts, weekend brunches, muffins, cakes and brownies.

 Plus it's a pretty interesting read.
 Not recommended for the faint of heart, though.

-If your vegan friend does a lot of their own cooking then chances are they use a lot of beans and pulses.
+If your vegan friend does a lot of cooking then chances are they use a lot of beans and pulses.

-They may not even be aware that a pressure cooker can cut the amount of time required to cook most beans by a huge amount.
+Most people that aren't aware that a pressure cooker can cut the amount of time required to cook beans, lentils, chickpeas, etc., by a huge amount.

 It's a lot harder to under or over cook them this way too, which is very important with kidney beans, especially.

-Trust me, from experience I know this really is a fantastic present for a vegan and there's plenty of models to choose from other than the one featured here.
+Trust me, from experience I know this really is a fantastic present for a vegan, and there's plenty of models to choose from other than the one featured here.

-9. Tall Tower of Love – Gourmet Cookie Gift Set
+9. Tower of Love – Gourmet Cookie Gift Set

 Gluten, Dairy, Corn, Soy, Nuts, and Egg-FREE!
 Also Kosher Certified.

-This is a gift for the serious DIY'er vegan that is willing to take their nutrition seriously.
+This is a gift for the vegan who's into their nutrition.